Chalarangelo/30-seconds-of-code/snippets/insertAt.md

 tags: array,intermediate
 ---

-Mutates the original array to insert the given values at the specified index.
+Mutates the original array to insert the given values after the specified index.

 - Use `Array.prototype.splice()` with an appropriate index and a delete count of `0`, spreading the given values to be inserted.